 Let’s be honest; pants are not made to fit all waists perfectly.
 We are all built differently, and that means we have to look for alternative ways to keep our pants on, literally.
 While suspenders may be trendy at times, they aren’t always practical.
 Plus, if worn incorrectly, suspenders may lead to shoulder pain.

 In your search for other belt alternatives, consider ease and convenience as well.
-The BeltBro is one of those alternatives designed for comfort and convenience in mind.
+The BeltBro is one of those alternatives designed with comfort and convenience in mind.
 It’s also a perfect gift for everyone.

 By way of its durable hook and loop design, the BeltBro easily attaches between two side belt loops.
 You adjust it the way you need to.
 It can also be loosened easily after eating a big meal.